Particular/docs.particular.net/samples/sqltransport-sqlpersistence/sample.md

  * Sender - A console application responsible for sending the initial `OrderSubmitted` message and processing the follow-up `OrderAccepted` message.
  * Receiver - A console application responsible for processing the order message.

 Sender and Receiver use different schemas within one database.
 This creates a separation on logical level (schemas can be secured independently) while retaining the benefits of having a single physical database.
 Each schema contains, apart from business data, queues for the NServiceBus endpoint and tables for NServiceBus persistence.
-If no schema is specified, the transport will default to using the `dbo` schema.

-### Sender project
+## Sender project

-The Sender does not store any data.
-It mimics the front-end system where orders are submitted by the users and passed as messages to the back-end.
-It is configured to use the SQL Server transport with SQL persistence.
-The transport is configured to use a non-standard schema `sender` and to send messages addressed to the `receiver` endpoint to a different schema.
+The Sender mimics the front-end system where orders are submitted by the users and passed as messages to the back-end.
+It is configured to use the [SQL Server Transport](/transports/sqlserver/) and the [In Memory Persistence](/persistence/in-memory.md).
+In Memory Persistence is used since for the purposes of this sample Sender does not need to persist and data.
+The transport is configured to use `sender` for the schema.

 snippet: SenderConfiguration

 The connection strings for both persistence and transport are the same.

-### Receiver project
+## Receiver project

 The Receiver mimics a back-end system.
-It is also configured to use the SQL Server transport with SQL persistence, but with a different schema.
+It is also configured to use the [SQL Server Transport](/transports/sqlserver/) and the [SQL Persistence](/persistence/sql/).
+The transport is configured to use `receiver` for the schema and to send messages addressed to the `receiver` endpoint to a different schema.

 snippet: ReceiverConfiguration

 When the message arrives at the Receiver, a `TransactionScope` is created that encompasses

- * Dequeuing the message
+ * Dequeuing the message.
- * Accessing the shared connection and persisting business data using [Dapper](https://github.com/StackExchange/Dapper)
+ * Opening a [DBConnection](https://msdn.microsoft.com/en-us/library/system.data.common.dbconnection.aspx) and starting a [DBTransaction](https://msdn.microsoft.com/en-us/library/system.data.common.dbtransaction.aspx) and supplying both to all handlers and sagas.
- * Persisting saga data of `OrderLifecycleSaga`
+ * Persisting saga data of `OrderLifecycleSaga`.
- * Sending the reply message and the timeout request
+ * Sending the reply message and the timeout request.

 snippet: Reply

 snippet: Timeout

-The shared session is managed by NServiceBus, so there is no need to explicitly commit a transaction or dispose the connection.

-snippet: StoreUserData

 With SQL persistence, the `OrderLifecycleSaga` inherits from `SqlSaga`.